rishirajbhargava/flask-api-eccomerce/READ_ME.md

     1.Clone the repository.
     2.cd into the directory.

-    3.Database will auto matically created.
+    3.Create a virtual environment with python3 and activate it by running the following commands:
+    ```
+    python3 -m venv env
+    env/Scripts/activate
+    ```
+    4.Install the dependencies by running the following command:
+    ```
-    3.Run pip install -r requirements.txt to install the dependencies.
+    pip install -r requirements.txt
+    ```
+    5.Run the application by running the following command:
+    ```
-    4.Run python app.py or flak run to start the application.
+    python app.py
+    ```

+    6.Database will automatically created.

 ## API Documentation